RashmiJK/AI-ML-Lab/README.md

 Large Language Models are Generative AI models that are really good at undertsanding and generating humanlike text based on the input they receive called prompt.
 They are powered by **Transformer**, a type of neural network.

+What's the difference between NLP and LLM -
+* NLP (Natural Language Processing) is the broader field focused on enabling computers to understand, interpret, and generate human language.
+NLP encompasses many techniques and tasks such as sentiment analysis, named entity recognition, and machine translation.
+    - **Classifying whole sentences**
+        - Sentiment analysis of reviews
+        - Spam detection in emails
+        - Grammatical correctness checking
+        - Determining logical relationships between sentences

+    - **Classifying each word in a sentence**
+        - Part-of-speech tagging (noun, verb, adjective, etc.)
+        - Named entity recognition (person, location, organization)

+    - **Generating text content**
+        - Text completion from prompts
+        - Filling in blanks with masked words

+    - **Extracting an answer from a text**
+        - Question answering based on provided context

+    - **Generating a new sentence from an input text**
+        - Machine translation
+        - Text summarization
+* LLMs (Large Language Models) are a powerful subset of NLP models characterized by their massive size, extensive training data, and ability to perform a wide range of language tasks with minimal task-specific training.
+Models like the Llama, GPT, or Claude series are examples of LLMs that have revolutionized what’s possible in NLP.

 ### Transfer learning or Fine tuning
+**Pretraining** is the act of training a model from scratch: the weights are randomly initialized, and the training starts without any prior knowledge.

-A technique that involves taking a general-purpose foundation model that has been pre-trained on a large and diverse data set and then adapting it to perform specific tasks.
+**Fine-tuning**, on the other hand, is the training done after a model has been rained.
+Its technique that involves taking a general-purpose foundation model that has been pre-trained on a large and diverse data set and then adapting it to perform specific tasks.
 This process leverages the prior knowledge gained during the initial training phase and applies additional training using a smaller, domain-specific data set.
 This allows the model to specialize and excel in tasks relevant to a particular field, making it more effective and contextually relevant for specific applications.

 Based on the fine-tuning appraoch LLMs can be grouped into below categories.
 1. Generic Language Models